 Misspell a name and the article immediately loses credibility.

-Craft your content with sloppy grammar, and the article loses credibility.
+Craft your content with sloppy grammar, and the reader doubts your authority.

 After you’ve checked for spelling and grammar errors, check again.